For Free or On the Door Only events, there is no need to book in advance, just come along at the advertised time.

 How do I book advance tickets?

 All Network Theatre Company advance ticket sales are handled by TicketSource (a member of STAR – the Society of Ticket Agents and Retailers), who manage the taking of payments and issuing of e-tickets or printed tickets.
-Tickets normally go on sale a few weeks before the event, and advance sales will close shortly before the event, so book early to avoid disappointment – our shows often sell-out.
+Advance sales will close shortly before the event, so book early to avoid disappointment – our shows often sell-out.

 To make a booking, click on the Tickets link, go to the TicketSource website or call the TicketSource box office on 0333 666 3366 (03 numbers cost the same to call as an 01 or 02 phone number, and may be included in your call package).
 Note that this telephone number is for ticket bookings only; for all other enquiries see below.